barracuda-cloudgen-access/docs/console/configurations/add_user_to_group.md

-# Adding a user to a group
+# Add user to a new group

 To add a user to a group, go to **Control tab** and click on a user.
 Then, click the **“+”** icon.